-- (a) Aircraft T-hangars are small, one-aircraft hangars intended for exclusive storage of a particular aircraft and shall only be used for the following purposes: - 1.
-Storage and parking of aircraft and associated aircraft equipment and supplies.
-Aircraft parked in hangars shall be parked in a manner so as to be completely contained in the aircraft parking space and shall not obstruct adjacent aircraft parking and storage areas or taxilanes, except for purposes of immediate and temporary staging and fueling of such aircraft. - 2.
-Parking of vehicles while the T-hangar tenants aircraft is not in the hangar. - 3.
-Use of aircraft storage hangars shall be subject to the following restrictions: - (a) No major aircraft maintenance, repair or alterations, or automotive maintenance and repairs shall be performed in T-Hangars.
-Preventive aircraft maintenance may be performed by the T-hangar tenant on aircraft owned or operated by the tenant. - (b) No commercial maintenance activities shall be conducted by tenants in the T-hangar.
+- a.
+Aircraft T-hangars are small, one-aircraft hangars intended for exclusive storage of a particular aircraft and shall only be used for the following purposes: - i) Storage and parking of aircraft and associated aircraft equipment and supplies.
+Aircraft parked in hangars shall be parked in a manner so as to be completely contained in the aircraft parking space and shall not obstruct adjacent aircraft parking and storage areas or taxilanes, except for purposes of immediate and temporary staging and fueling of such aircraft. - ii) Parking of vehicles while the T-hangar tenant's aircraft is not in the hangar. - b.
+Use of aircraft storage hangars shall be subject to the following restrictions: - i) No major aircraft maintenance, repair or alterations, or automotive maintenance and repairs shall be performed in T-Hangars.
+Preventive aircraft maintenance may be performed by the T- hangar tenant on aircraft owned or operated by the tenant.

+- ii) No commercial maintenance activities shall be conducted by tenants in the T-hangar.
 This does not preclude a tenant from inviting certified maintenance personnel to perform preventative maintenance work in the T-hangar.
-Any such work must be performed within the confines of the T-Hangar and any adjacent apron rented or leased from the Airport Commission for the exclusive use of such tenant and not interfere with the operation of adjacent leaseholders. - (c) Batteries shall only be charged while the Service Provider or tenant is in attendance and the aircraft is in an unenclosed space with the written permission of the Airport Commission.
+Any such work must be performed within the confines of the T-Hangar and any adjacent apron rented or leased from the Airport Department for the exclusive use of such tenant and not interfere with the operation of adjacent leaseholders. - iii) Batteries shall only be charged while the Service Provider or tenant is in attendance and the aircraft is in an unenclosed space with the written permission of the Airport Director.
 Aircraft batteries shall not be connected to a charger when installed in an aircraft located inside or partially inside a T- hangar.

-Section 2-8.
-Aircraft tiedowns
+2.8.
+Aircraft Tie-Downs